FutureSystems2023/World-Athletics-data-collection/README.md

 <pre><code>https://jpvxtz2frzayfix6m7whizuccm.appsync-api.eu-west-1.amazonaws.com/graphql</code></pre>

-Do not that API endpoint or API key may change in the future.
+Do note that API endpoint or API key may change in the future.
 Please update this in api.json.

 <pre>
     <code>